Edibles in medicine – applications & benefits

 6. Limits & Risks

-• Individual metabolic differences → variable effect
+- Individual differences (liver enzymes/CYP system) → variable effect

 7. The Future of Medical Edibles